Gateway Program (Northeast Corridor): Hudson Yards "tunnel box" and West Side Yard

 To connect the tunnel to Penn Station, extensive track modifications will be required.
 The profile of several tracks will have to be lowered so that they can meet the grade of the new tunnel tracks at the new portal within A Yard.
-The I Ladder track, which runs diagonal to the other tracks to provide connections to the platforms tracks, would be extended to connect to the new tracks from the tunnel, allowing trains to stop on Tracks 1 through 18.
+The I Ladder track, which runs diagonal to the other tracks to provide connections to the platform tracks, would be extended to connect to the new tracks from the tunnel, allowing trains to stop on Tracks 1 through 18.
 Some tracks within A Yard would be reconfigured.
 While construction takes place in A Yard, the three trains stored in A Yard and D Yard would be stored in other locations due to the unavailability of storage tracks in those yards.
-The Empire Line tunnel, near Tenth Avenue, will be modified–100 feet of that tunnel beneath Tenth Avenue will be lowered so that they can connect to the lower track profile in A Yard.
-This work will either be constructed during weekends over a 20-month period, or through a full closure of the Empire Line tunnel for two to three months.
+The Empire Line tunnel, near Tenth Avenue, will be modified: 100 feet of that tunnel beneath Tenth Avenue will be lowered so its tracks can connect to the lower track profile in A Yard.
+This work will be done during weekends over a 20-month period, or through a full closure of the Empire Line tunnel for two to three months.
 All of this work would take 21 months.

 New York Penn Station

-The original Pennsylvania Station in New York was completed in 1910, and subsequently demolished starting in 1963.
-The current Penn Station, part of the Pennsylvania Plaza complex which includes Madison Square Garden (MSG), was completed in 1968.
-In 2013, the New York City Council voted to extend the MSG Special Permit by a maximum of ten years, in an effort to have the arena move to a different location so that a new station structure can be built in its place.